-Salar Jung Museum - Hyderabad Museums
+Salar Jung Museum in Hyderabad

 The Salar Jung Museum is situated in Hyderabad on the southern bank of the river Musi and is open from 10 am to 5 pm on all days except Fridays.
 It is the third largest museum in India and is the largest one-man collections of antiques in the world.